HunterZ1998/BigData2022P2/README.md

 ...
 ```

-If the table is not clustered on `Date`, the record on 2020-01-01 can exist on any micro-partition, so Snowflake must scan every micro-partition to get the result.
+If the table is not clustered on `Date`, the record on 2020-01-01 could exist on any micro-partition, so Snowflake must scan every micro-partition to get the result.
 If the table is clustered on `Date`, Snowflake can easily know if a micro-partition contains records on 2020-01-01 without going into the partition.
 This will boost the performance.

 Reference: [Clustering Keys & Clustered Tables](https://docs.snowflake.com/en/user-guide/tables-clustering-keys.html)